APPENDIX—Skyway Multi-PKEY Configuration With Traffic Isolation

 0x1, ipoib, defmember=full : ALL, ALL_SWITCHES=full,SELF=full;

-The “ALL” will configure all the HCA guids in the fabric, including the vGUIDs for both the default and non-default PKEYs.

-The customer needs to isolate the traffic per host.
-Meaning all HCA GUIDs should not members of the non-default partitions.

-Therefore, they added the actual needed HCA GUIDs to the non-default partition and included the 8 skyway GUIDs.
+The traffic per host needs to be isolated (i.e., all HCA GUIDs should not be members of the non-default partitions).
+Therefore, the actual required HCA GUIDs need to be added to the non-default partition and included the 8 Skyway GUIDs.

 Example: